bluwork/mongo-scout-mcp/README.md

 ## Examples

-Here are some examples of how Copilot might use these operations:
+Here are some examples of operations you can perform:

 ### Basic Operations:
 ```